arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ### Installing the Core

 Start by making sure that you have the respective core installed.
-Open Arduino IDE (not Arduino Lab for MicroPython) and navigate to the boards manager.
+Open the [Arduino IDE](https://www.arduino.cc/en/main/software) (not Arduino Lab for MicroPython) and navigate to the boards manager.
 Search for your board, and make sure you have the latest version of the core installed.
+More detailed information about this step can be found [here](/software/ide-v2/tutorials/ide-v2-board-manager)

 ![Board manager](assets/boardmanager.png)